aselshall/eds/L/L1/readme.md

 ## Create a shortcut for your jupyterlab
 Right click the windows screen: `New` > `Shortcut`
-Type the location of the item: “cmd.exe” then click next
+Type the location of the item: `cmd.exe` then click next
-Type a name for this shortcut: ”JupyterLab” or any name you like and click finish
+Type a name for this shortcut: "JupyterLab" or any name you like and click finish
 Right click on shortcut: `Properties`: `Target`

 At the target cell write down the following:
 ````
 cmd.exe /k "cd C:\Users\aelshall\" & jupyter lab && exit
 ````
 Note 1: You need to replace “aelshall” with your username on your machine.
 Note 2: “C:\Users\aelshall “ is the location where you want your jupyterlab to access in your file system.

 In case you are wondering:
-cmd.exe is a Command Prompt to execute MS-DOS commands The /k switch tells Command Prompt to issue the command that follows, and then stay open "cd C:\Users\your_username_here\" will go the the specified path & to add another command jupyter lab will launch the app
+- `cmd.exe` is a Command Prompt to execute MS-DOS commands
+- The `/k` switch tells Command Prompt to issue the command that follows, and then stay open
+- `"cd C:\Users\aelshall\"` will go the the specified path
+- `&` to add another command
+- `jupyter lab` will launch the app
-&& to add another command that is exit
+- `&&` to add another command that is `exit`

 ## Change shortcut icon (optional)
 Download this icon and save it anywhere you like